 Hey, this is why you are here in the first place.
 Personal growth is not some fluffy teddy that you pick up after a few sessions at your therapist.
 Resilience is formed by challenging your beast and learning to tame it into a more manageable house pet.
 This process involves personal change and that change what will be what will drive you forward for the rest of your life.
 So embrace it and move with it when it comes.

 Counselling therapy will always be there for you if you need it, but once you have reached your personal goals then it is time to start living your life again and perhaps incorporating therapy on an ad-hoc basis if and when you need it.
 If you have walked a path with a therapist then you will have a go-to person and keeping them in your loop or have a good referral to a counsellor that will be in a better position to help you.

 At the end of the day, this is a journey that is intended for you.
 Hopefully, these tips have provided a sound strategy that will enable you to achieve the necessary breakthroughs you need in your life.

 Recovery Direct Treatment Centre Talk Therapy

-The Cape Town Based Centre focuses on applying evidence-based therapy in a multidisciplinary counselling team using registered counsellors and qualified therapists.
-The centre is based in the tranquil suburb of Constantia that provides both outpatient and in-patient and remote online training programme.
+The Johannesburg Based Centre focuses on applying evidence-based therapy in a multidisciplinary counselling team using registered counsellors and qualified therapists.
+The centre is based in the tranquil suburb of Randburg that provides both outpatient and in-patient and remote online training programme.
 Featued in a number leading news articles.